alejoberardino/minesweeper/README.md

 ## Random comments

 - The Go syntax is very weird, nothing like I've ever used before, BUT, its conventions are very strongly enforced (e.g. uppercase field access, unused imports)
+- This seems like a project well suited for a NoSQL db, at least for a quick prototype